nunesaishivaprem-cloud/Demand_Forecasting1/README.md

 ## Model Deployment Preparation
 The final tuned XGBoost model is saved in the models directory.
-A prediction script was implemented to generate demand forecasts using the trained model.
+A prediction script was implemented to generate demand forecasts using the trained model .

 Files:
 models/xgboost_demand_model.pkl